 Step 3: Prime

 You must now prime the repaired areas for optimal paint adhesion and color blending.
 Without primer, the touched-up spot will stand out from the rest of the painted surface.
-Choose a high-quality, interior latex primer, such as True Value EasyCare® Latex Primer.
+Choose a high-quality, interior latex primer, such as True Value EasyCare® Ultra Premium Interior Primer/Sealer.
 Use a small or medium-sized paintbrush (depending on the size of the repaired area) to apply a layer of primer over the spot.
 Try to keep the size of the primed area confined to the dimensions of the repair for best results.
 Let the primer dry completely, as recommended by the manufacturer’s directions.

 Step 4: Use the Same Paint